New Hong Kong security law comes into force amid fears for freedoms | Law-Order

 "You could break the laws without intending to and be detained without charge and denied access to a lawyer," the Australian government said.
 Hong Kong authorities, however, in a statement, "strongly condemned such political manoeuvres with skewed, fact-twisting, scaremongering and panic-spreading remarks".

 Hong Kong returned to Chinese rule in 1997 with the guarantee that its high degree of autonomy and freedoms, including freedom of speech and of assembly, would be protected under a "one country, two systems" formula.
-The United Nations and the European Union criticised the extremely swift passage of the law that was first tabled as a draft bill in early March.
+The United Nations and the European Union criticised the extremely swift passage of the law, which was first tabled as a draft bill in early March.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)